kubernetes-sigs/gateway-api/geps/gep-1897/index.md

 other signal that makes the failure sufficiently clear to the requester without revealing too much about the transaction, based on established security requirements.

 BackendTLSPolicy applies only to TCP traffic.
 If a policy explicitly attaches to a UDP port of a Service (that is, the `targetRef` has a `sectionName` specifying a single port or the service has only 1 port), the `Accepted: False` Condition with `Reason: Invalid` MUST be set.
-If the policy attaches to a mix of TCP and UDP ports, implementations SHOULD include a warning in the `Accepted` condition message; the policy will only be effective for the TCP ports.
+If the policy attaches to a mix of TCP and UDP ports, implementations SHOULD include a warning in the `Accepted` condition message (`ancestors.conditions`); the policy will only be effective for the TCP ports.

 All policy resources must include `TargetRefs` with the fields specified in [PolicyTargetReference](https://github.com/kubernetes-sigs/gateway-api/blob/a33a934af9ec6997b34fd9b00d2ecd13d143e48b/apis/v1alpha2/policy_types.go#L24-L41).